dscig/COVID19_tweetsTopic/README.md

 Should you wish to get the raw dataset, please directly email to shaun.park@kaist.ac.kr for a detailed instruction.
 The below table is the statistics of the crawled tweets.
 ![](./image/stat_crawled_tweets.png)

-In particular, we have used the following keywords/hashtags to crawl tweets related to the COVID-19 pandemic issue.
+In particular, we have set up the following keywords/hashtags by country to crawl tweets related to the COVID-19 pandemic issue.

 ```
 [South Korea]